nodejs/node/doc/api/fs.md

 to the completion callback.

-Calling `fs.close()` on any file descriptor (`fd`) that is currently in use though any other `fs` operation may lead to undefined behavior.
+Calling `fs.close()` on any file descriptor (`fd`) that is currently in use through any other `fs` operation may lead to undefined behavior.

 ## fs.closeSync(fd)
 <!-- YAML